Digital-Minimalist-Lab/30-day-cohorts-webapp/AI_GUIDELINES.md

 # AI Agent Guidelines

-This document provides comprehensive guidelines for AI agents working on the Digital Minimalist Lab 30-Day Cohort Platform.
-Following these principles ensures code quality, data privacy, security, and alignment with the project's philosophy.
+This document provides the essential guidelines for AI agents contributing to this project.
+Adherence to these principles is mandatory to ensure code quality, data privacy, security, and alignment with our project philosophy.

 ## Table of Contents